criminal court

 Preliminary Hearing

-In many state jurisdictions, when the crime is charged as a felony, the initial appearance may be followed by a preliminary hearing.
-In some states and in federal court, this decision is made by a grand jury.
+In many state jurisdictions, when a crime is charged as a felony, the initial court appearance may be followed by a preliminary hearing.
+This is also known as a probable cause hearing, and in some states and almost all federal courts, a grand jury makes this threshold decision.

 The chief purpose of the preliminary hearing is to judicially determine whether there is sufficient evidence of probable cause to believe the accused committed the crime.